spontit/spontit-api-python-wrapper/README.md

 ## TL;DR :running:

 **This is free!
 Please pay us back by starring the repository to increase our visibility.
-If possible, please rate our app 5 stars in the App Store as well (but only after downloading the app or else the rating won't be published).**
+Please rate the Spontit app 5 stars in the App Store as well (but only after downloading the app or else the rating won't be published).**

 1) Sign up at <a href="https://www.spontit.com" target="_blank">spontit.com</a> (you might need to click "Take me to the Desktop version.").
 Note down your username.
 It should be displayed in the top left of the <a href="https://spontit.com/home">homepage</a>.
 2) Get a secret key at <a href="https://www.spontit.com/secret_keys" target="_blank">spontit.com/secret_keys</a>.